 Woollahra Council's vision is to be a thriving, inclusive, sustainable and resilient community that will benefit future generations.
-To support this vision and to create opportunities for community connection, engagement and partnerships, Woollahra Council provides an annual Grants Program that has three streams:
+To support this vision and to create opportunities for community connection, engagement and partnerships, Woollahra Council provides an annual Grants Program that has four streams:

-- · Community and Cultural,
+- Community and Cultural,

 - Environmental,

+- Placemaking,

-- Placemaking.
+- Business Sector Support.

-This is Council's first overarching Grants Policy that supersedes any previous policies relating to each of the Grant Funding streams including the Community and Cultural Grants Policy 2019 and the Placemaking Grants Policy, 2017.
+This overarching Grants Policy supersedes any previous policies relating to each of the Grant Funding streams including the Community and Cultural Grants Policy 2019 and the Placemaking Grants Policy, 2017.